Why Ki?

 2.1 Deletion

-To delete multiple sibling syntax nodes in a row, first press s
+To delete multiple sibling syntax nodes in a row, first enter Syntax Node

 .